How to Declare Variables

 42 Rainier

-You can use the keyword auto
+You can use the keyword auto to let the compiler

 infer the type of a variable for you, but it will still always be the type the

 compiler infers.
-You can still declare auto
+You can still declare auto variables as const.

 Be careful with strings!
-The type of characters in quotes ("like this"
+The type of characters in quotes ("like this")

-is const char*
+is const char* not std::string.

 #include <string> #include <iostream> int main() { auto x = 5; // int auto name = "Baker"; // const char* auto place = std::string{"Washington"}; // std::string const auto answer = 42; // const int std::cout << x << " " << name << " " << place << " " << answer << "\n"; x = 40 + 2; // still int name = "Rainier"; // still const char* place.append(", USA"); // still std::string std::cout << x << " " << name << " " << place << " " << answer << "\n"; }